 Christopher & Dana Reeve Foundation

-Michael Maurer is part of the Wyss Zurich Novago team since January 2016.
+Michael Maurer is part of the Wyss Zurich CeNeReg team since January 2016.
 Originally coming from the pharmaceutical industry and being educated as chemical laboratory technician, he later received his M.Sc. in Biotechnology from ETH Zurich and his Ph.D. in Immunology from the University of Zurich.
 As Senior Scientist in the Schwab laboratory, his research focuses on Nogo-A antigens and anti-Nogo-A antibodies.
-Within the Wyss Zurich Novago project, he serves as consultant for all antibody-related tasks and questions.
+Within the Wyss Zurich CeNeReg project, he serves as consultant for all antibody-related tasks and questions.

 Tel: +41 44 635 32 13